aaleta/bot_tutoria/README.md

-# Memes Bot
+# Reminders Bot

-This is a simple bot that sends memes to a Telegram group in random intervals.
+This is a simple bot that sends reminders to a Telegram group based on the information from in a Google Sheet.

 ## Installation